AlexZhou0429/PSG-Report-Screenshot-Automation/README.md

 # PSG Report Screenshot Automation

+This is just a little tool I made during my intern.
 Small Playwright + Python tool for capturing a PSG multi-portfolio report screenshot after login.

 ## What It Does